code-pushup/cli/packages/cli/docs/custom-plugins.md

 ## Debugging custom plugins

-When developing custom plugins you should know a couple of CLI options helpful when debugging.
+When developing custom plugins you should know a couple of CLI options that are helpful when debugging.

 Following options are helpful in debugging:

 - use [`--verbose`](@TODO) to get more information printed in the terminal
 - use [`--no-progress`](@TODO) to get better readability of logs.
   The progressbar would otherwise interfere with your logs and makes them harder to read.
-- use [`--onlyPlugin`](@TODO) will restrict the execution of plugins to only the listed ones
+- use [`--onlyPlugin`](@TODO) to restrict the execution of plugins to only the listed ones
 - use [`--config`](@TODO) to point to a different config file
 - use [`--format=md`](@TODO) to see all information provided by plugin outputs